 What is Digital Transformation in Healthcare?

 It’s basically about embracing and employing advanced technologies and innovative approaches to maximize benefits.
+Some key goals of digital transformation include improved patient outcomes, lower costs, increased accessibility, and better experiences for both patients and providers.

 But, if you’re still not convinced, let’s check out the benefits of digital transformation in healthcare for patients, healthcare institutes/organizations, and the healthcare industry as a whole.